Abandonment is the voluntary surrender of a legal right, for example, an interest in land or property - a tenancy.

 By virtue of S5(2) Housing Act 1988 a tenancy can only be bought to an end by the landlord obtaining a court possession order or by a surrender or similar act by the tenant.

-If the tenant appears to have abandoned the landlord’s residential investment property, this can put the landlord in a difficult position.
-This is because if the tenancy has not been surrendered or bought to an end, the tenant may return and accuse the landlord of unlawful eviction.
+If the tenant appears to have abandoned a landlord’s rental property, they are in a difficult position.
+This is because if the tenancy has not been surrendered or bought to an end, if the missing tenant was to return at some point, they would be legally within their rights to accuse the landlord of unlawful eviction.

 The issue of tenant abandonment is further complicated by the fact that tenants sometimes leave their accommodation unoccupied for long periods.
-In this situation it may either breach the terms of the landlords insurance or increase the premium due to the added risk to the insurer of covering an empty buy-to-let residential investment property.
+In this situation it may either breach the terms of the landlords insurance or increase the premium due to the added risk to the insurer of covering an empty rental property.

 PROPERTY HAWK WARNING